A little bit of this, a little bit of that, and a whole lot of nothing at all ...

 (from BBC) Taylor, an eleven-year-old girl, and her dog are sent to get fish and chips, but she gets more than soggy batter when she sees an anomaly in a nearby alley.
 She enters it and finds a whole new world of rocky terrain, desert and twinkling stars.
 But her wonderment quickly turns to horror when the sand rises up like a monster and starts chasing her dog.
 The terrified little girl screams.

 (From IMDB) Ghostbusters is a 1984 fantasy-comedy about 3 eccentric New York City "parapsychologists" who turn into ghost exterminators.
-It was produced and directed by Ivan Reitman and stars Bill Murray, Dan Aykroyd, Harold Ramis, Rick Moranis, Sigourney Weaver, Annie Potts, and Ernie Hudson.
+It was produced and directed by Ivan Reitman and stars Bill Murray, Dan Aykroyd, Harold Ramis, Rick Moranis, Sigourney Weaver, Annie Potts, and Ernie Hudson."professional paranormal investigations and eliminations service."They start using an old firehouse as their headquarters, a 1959 Cadillac Miller-Meteor Ambulance dubbed "Ecto-1" as transport, and hire Janine Melnitz (Annie Potts) as a receptionist.

 Henry Spivey (Christian Slater) is a middle-class worker who travels alot and has a wife, two kids, a dog, and a minivan.
 Edward Albright (Christian Slater) is an undercover spy who speaks 13 languages, runs a four-minute mile, and is trained to kill.
 Henry and Edward are exact opposites who share the same body.